 If your DUI is eligible for expungement, most lawyers will charge you between $1,500 to $3,000 to clear your criminal record.
-Rasa can represent most people for just $500 (not including government fees).
+Rasa can represent you for just $250 per case (not including government fees).

 Do You Need an Attorney to Get a DUI Expunged?

 No, an attorney is not mandatory to expunge your criminal record, but here are a few benefits to hiring a professional: